-At the end of April, I joined PMI membership and downloaded the PMBOK Guide 6th Edition and studied it.
-At first, I found the PMBOK Guide to be very difficult and I spent almost three months to go through it.
+At the end of April, I joined PMI membership and downloaded the PMBOK Guide 6th Edition, and studied it.
+At first, I found the PMBOK Guide to be very difficult and I spent almost three months going through it.
 I took another three weeks for a second reading and a better grasp of the subject.

 On August 19, I subscribed to Simplilearn to earn 35 contact hours and take the mock tests.